The Le Mans Replica

 Classic Motorcars, 2005-2006 as a "1952 Frazer-Nash Lemans

 Racer".
-New owner, Peter Fino, can be seen in this
+New owner, Peter Fino, posted a YouTube video,

 (formerly XMG 6).
 Currently identified as "CG2"